igrep/svelte-store-tree/README.md

 Current status: Experimental.

-Provides writable/readable stores that can 'zoom' into the part of the store value.
-Enables us to manage the state of the app in a single object while keeping the independence of every child component.
+Provides writable/readable stores that can 'zoom' into a part of the store value.
+It enables us to manage the state of the app in a single object while keeping the independence of every child component.

 # Example